rnyoo/slate/source/index.html.md

 ]
 ```

-This endpoint is to fetch the countries listing.
+This endpoint is to fetch the countries listing (with Timestamp passed as URL param).

 ### HTTP Request